There's more to sprouts than sandwiches and salads. With these sprouts recipes you can make the tender, crispy greens the basis of dinner.

 As many of you know, there's something almost addictive about sprouting: Once most folks have grown one jar of the nutritious little shoots (and discovered how easy it is to produce salad greens for merely pennies per day), they've become hooked on the process.
 As a result, avid sprouters occasionally have problems trying to use up the energy-packed morsels ... which frequently seem to continue to expand even when safely stored in the refrigerator!

 Well, if you've often thought there must be something to do with all that nourishment besides simply piling the sprouts in sandwiches, or sprinkling them on omelets, salads, and soups... take heart!
 With a little imagination, it's possible to incorporate the crunchy tidbits into every course of a meal from appetizer to dessert!
-So, to inspire your culinary inventiveness, we've put together a sample menu for a hearty, nutritious supper in which
+So, to inspire your culinary inventiveness, we've put together a sample menu for a hearty, nutritious supper in which each dish is built around sprouts recipes that use a particular kind of sprouted seed or bean.

 To kick off any dinner gathering, try these delicious, natural hors d'oeuvres: Simply mix together 1/2 cup of cream cheese with 1 cup each of sprouted wheat, chopped-up nuts, and raisins.
 Once the "dough" is soft and well blended, shape it into bite-sized spheres and roll each one in toasted wheat germ or sesame seeds.
 (Wheat balls are an excellent before-dinner snack, and are especially appetizing when served with rice crackers or raw vegetables and tofu dip.)